boyali/ButterworthFilterTools/README.md

 The Butterworth filter is a class implementation.
 The object is created by a default constructor without any argument.

 The filter can be prepared in two ways.
-If the filter specifications are known such as passband, stopband frequencies (Wp and Ws) together with the passband and stopband ripple magnitudes (Ap and As), one can call the filter's buttord method with these arguments to obtain the recommended filter order (N) and cut-off frequency (Wc [rad/s]).
+If the filter specifications are known such as the passband, stopband frequencies (Wp and Ws) together with the passband and stopband ripple magnitudes (Ap and As), one can call the filter's buttord method with these arguments to obtain the recommended filter order (N) and cut-off frequency (Wc [rad/s]).
 An example call is demonstrated below;

     ButterworthFilter bf();